Definition of Financial Accounting

 - Demanding regular increment

-- Demanding Thirteenth month salary & bonus even while negative
+- Demanding Thirteenth month salary & bonus even while your business is on negative

 - Hard to retain for long run